dr-JT/pupillometry/README.md

 As such, you will need to pass many arguments to the `pupil_preprocess()` function that specifies all the details and preprocessing options.

-`pupil_preprocess()` will be performed on an entire `import.dir` directory of raw data files that match a certain `pattern`.
+`pupil_preprocess()` will be performed on an entire `import.dir` directory of raw data files that match a certain `pattern` in their filename.
 The preprocessed data will be saved to a specified `output.dir` directory.

 The overall workflow of `pupil_preprocess()` is: